 Consumer protection laws in Ontario

 Your consumer rights are protected by many different acts.
-Some acts are enforced by the Ministry of Consumer Services and some by other organizations.
+Some acts are enforced by the Ministry of Government and Consumer Services and some by other organizations.

 Find out about consumer protection laws and what organisations are responsible for them.